codetiger7/CppPrimer5thEdition_Solutions/Chapter6/readme.md

 > Write a function to determine whether a *string* contains any capital letters.
 Write a function to change a *string* to all lowercase.
 Do the parameters you used in these functions have the same type?
 If so, why?
 If not, why not?

+- the parameter in the first case is a const string ref, while in the second it's a plain *string&*.
+- They are not the same because in the second version we want to change a string to all lower letters while in the first we are only looking to detect capital letters.